LisaHackett97/fun-space-quiz/README.md

 [Wireframe Desktop](readme-assets/spacegame-wireframe-desktop.pddf)
 These were built using balsamiq.
 ### Surface
+I plan to use bright colours to make a fun visual site, with fonts that are easy to read but visually look fun.
 #### Colors
+I plan to use bright colours to make a fun visual site.
+- fee440
+- 8ef9f3
+- 00f5d4
+- 395c6b
+- d33f49
 #### Typography

+I plan to use Exo2 and Poppins fonts.

 #### Images
+I plan to use landing page full background image, with buttons over-laid, an image for the game area with a planet type icon for each point in the game.
+There will also be a success image for when user finishes the game and a number of images for the lern more carousel.

 [Back to table of contents](#table-of-contents)